-Pass through the quaint town of St. John’s Chapel (population 307, 2001) and ride up this challenging climb to the secondest highest paved pass in England (after The Great Dun Fell just 20 km to the west).
+Pass through the quaint town of St. John’s Chapel (population 307 as of 2001) and ride up this challenging climb to the secondest-highest paved pass in England (after The Great Dun Fell, located just 20 kilometers to the west).

 The picturesque country road ahead of us during the calm before the storm!

-The climb begins out of Chapel Fell is also known as Harthope Moss in the county of Durham in northeast England.
-The climb’s name originates from the mountain range to the left (east) at the top which heads southeast towards Pennine Hills.
+The climb begins out of Chapel Fell and is also known as Harthope Moss, in the county of Durham in northeast England.
+The climb’s name originates from the mountain range to the left (east) at the top, which heads southeast towards Pennine Hills.
 Chapel Fell Top is the highest point in the area at precisely 700m.

-This climb is only 20 km from another top England climb, The Great Dun Fell and is in North Pennines Area of Outstanding Natural Beauty:
+This climb is only 20 kilometers from another top England climb, The Great Dun Fell, and is in North Pennines Area of Outstanding Natural Beauty:

 “The landscape of the North Pennines AONB is one of open heather moors between deep dales, upland rivers, hay meadows and stone-built villages, some of which contain the legacies of a mining and industrial past.
 The area has previously been mined and quarried for minerals such as barytes, coal fluorspar, iron, lead, witherite and zinc.In 2013, a Canadian mining company were allowed to test drill for zinc around Allenheads and Nenthead.
-They said the region was sitting on a "world-class" deposit of zinc and predicted that a new mine in the area could produce 1,000,000 tonnes (980,000 long tons; 1,100,000 short tons) of zinc ore per year.”
-Wikipedia - North Pennines
+They said the region was sitting on a "world-class" deposit of zinc and predicted that a new mine in the area could produce 1,000,000 tonnes (980,000 long tons; 1,100,000 short tons) of zinc ore per year” (North Pennines).